 SH groups of tobacco mosaic virus.
 After it was found that the SH groups of native egg albumin can be oxidized by iodine and that the tobacco mosaic virus is a SH protein of the egg albumin type, a preliminary experiment showed that iodine can be absorbed by tobacco mosaic virus without inactivation of the virus (Anson, 1940).
 In all previous experiments, whenever a virus was shown to be chemically modified, the virus was inactivated.
-A more detailed study (Anson and Stanley, 1941) showed that iodine abolishes the SH groups of native tobacco mosaic virus with all its SH groups of native egg albumin, that tobacco mosaic virus with all its SH groups destroyed retains quantitatively its original infectivity, and that plants infected with virus whose SH groups.
+A more detailed study (Anson and Stanley, 1941) showed that iodine abolishes the SH groups of native tobacco mosaic virus as it does the SH groups of native egg albumin, that tobacco mosaic virus with all its SH groups destroyed retains quantitatively its original infectivity, and that plants infected with virus whose SH groups have been destroyed produce virus with the normal number of SH groups.